Yes, we are open!

 Because some whale species are harder to research than others, it can be difficult to conclude the actual average lifespan of a whale, but there is enough data and evidence to get a good idea of how long whales actually do live.
 This post will explore all factors affecting the lifespan of a whale and even go into detail about the longest-living whale – and animal – on the planet!

-While there are a number of different factors that affect the lifespan of a whale, one of the most significant factors that will determine how long it lives is its species.
+While there are a number of different factors that affect the lifespan of a whale, one of the most significant factors that will determine life expectancy is its species.

-As you can see, each whale species has a fluctuating life expectancy of anywhere between 20, 40, or 100 years depending on the species.
-Continue reading to find out what other factors can make a whale’s life longer or shorter.
+As you can see, each whale species life expectancy has fluctuates between 20, 40, or 100 years depending on the species.
+Continue reading to find out what other factors can affect a whale’s lifespan.

 Whales that live in captivity are known to live dramatically shorter lifespans.
 This is historically true for the killer whale and beluga whale, both known to be held captive by Sea World prior to 2014.
 Killer whales held in captivity typically do not live past their 20s, whereas killer whales in the ocean, on average live between 30 to 50 years old depending on gender.

-A whale’s level of endangerment will also have an impact on life expectancy.
+Level of endangerment will also have an impact on whale life expectancy.
 Whales that are endangered have a harder time finding social groups to mate and interact with making it difficult to reproduce.
 The of lack of social interaction and the difficulty finding partners to bare offspring with creates a great deal of stress for whales, which greatly impacts life expectancy.

 Any whale species that lives, mates, or feeds closer to a commercial area such as a popular dock or beach is at a greater risk for danger.
 Whales in these areas are more at risk to be struck by a ship or boat, deal with pollution, and be separated from family and friends.